The Point Association’s Oral History Project

 The Japanese Stroll Garden was conceived and built by Philip & Esther Burnett in the early 1980s.
 Esther who made several trips to Japan fell in love with Japanese gardening and Japanese tea culture and the garden was the result of that love.
 It encompasses the principle of seen and hidden whereas you cannot see the entire garden from any one spot.
 Susan and Bill Farrel now lovingly care for the garden.

-Walking the Point with Leon Shaw Leon walks around The Point on 4/18/96 and shares stories of the houses. https://youtu.be/mCSJ6ZUNiyA
+Leon walks around The Point on April 18, 1996 and shares stories of the houses.
+Leon Shaw Oral History

-Here is the brochure for the event: An Evening of Restoration Stories May 15, 1996.pdf
+Here is the brochure for the event: An Evening of Restoration Stories May 15, 1996